LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Implementation

 \subsubsection{Recruitment World}

-The Recruitment World has been implemented as a public space accessible to all Cluster users.
+The Recruitment World is implemented as a public space accessible to all Cluster users.
 This world features a bulletin board interface that displays all available experiments.
-The design of the Recruitment World incorporates a role-playing game-like environment to reduce psychological barriers to participation.
-In addition, we implemented visual tutorial elements to help users understand how to participate in experiments and to ensure a clear visualization of the flow from experiment selection to completion.
+Its role-playing game-like design (a tavern-like appearance) reduces psychological barriers to participation.